-But the surge failed.
+The surge failed.
 No doubt it was a stunning military achievement—it successfully squashed Al Qaeda in Iraq and forced the Shia militias to the negotiating table.
-But the surge did not achieve any of its political goals.
+But the surge didn’t achieve any of its political goals.

 Thousands of American and Iraqi troops died achieving the security that should have allowed Sunni and Shia leaders to settle their differences.
-But the Iraqi politicians squandered the opportunity.
+Iraqi politicians squandered the opportunity.